For the Fajita Filling:

 Notes about this recipe:

 1. I've never cooked with portabella mushrooms before, and didn't see any "small" ones.
 I used 2 large portabella mushrooms instead.
 Next time I'm going to try regular mushrooms (which are cheaper) to see if it alters the taste.
-I have a feeling they will still be tasty.
+I have a feeling they will still be tasty.2.
+Instead of using red wine vinegar I used chicken broth.
+You could probably also use vegetable broth as well.

 3. After eating this for dinner, I kind of smelled garlic-y, so you may want to reduce the amount of garlic.